LukasPio/AdventOfCode2024/README.md

-My resolutions of AdventOfCode2024 :)
+All my resolutions of AdventOfCode2024 using kotlin :)